 - No side effects

 - Uses Advanced Computerized Technology to prepare and guide an individualized treatment regimen

 - Provides additional pathways for education in colorectal health

 THE ROLE OF PELVIC FLOOR REHABILITATION

 The purpose of pelvic muscle rehabilitation is to assist the patient to recognize the sensation/control of the momentary relaxation of the sphincter/pelvic muscles.
 It also serves to re-train the pelvic mechanism to improve efficiency and coordination.
 The patient can then respond routinely in a coordinated effort to prevent the leakage of stool and urine.

-These conditions can affect a person’s self esteem, quality of life, and activities for daily living.
-There can also be life altering complications if untreated.
+Pelvic floor disorders can affect a person’s self esteem, quality of life and activities for daily living.
+If untreated, there can also be life altering complications.
 These are treatable conditions that can be dramatically improved, and in many situations can be cured.